-The defining component of a Linux distribution is the Linux kernel, an operating system kernel first released on September 17, 1991 by Linus Torvalds.
+The Linux kernel, an operating system kernel which all Linux distributions use, was first released on September 17, 1991 by Linux Torvalds.

 Many Linux distributions use the word “Linux” in their name.
 The Free Software Foundation uses the name GNU/Linux to refer to the operating system family, as well as specific distributions, to emphasize that most Linux distributions are not just the Linux kernel, and that they have in common not only the kernel, but also numerous utilities and libraries, a large proportion of which are from the GNU project.

 The development of Linux is one of the most prominent examples of free and open-source software collaboration.
 The underlying source code may be used, modified and distributed commercially or non-commercially by anyone under the terms of its respective licenses, such as the GNU General Public License.

 Linux was first started as a clone of the MINIX operating system.
 Open source contributors added onto the kernel and expanded its hardware compatability.
 Linux’s hardware supoort and free licensing made Linux a popular choice for desktop and server computing in the mid 90s.
 Today, Linux is the most popular operating system in the world.
 It powers 90% of the world’s servers, and is the basis of Google’s popular Android operating system.

 There are also many versions of Linux designed to be run on personal computers, such as Debian or Ubuntu.
 More importantly, these different versions of Linux (called distributions) allow the user varying degrees of personalization and control of the operating system.
 This means that users can choose their Linux distributions based on their wants and needs.

 There is also Kali Linux which is used for advanced penetration testing and auditing.
 It has over 700 tools, and to be able to use it efficiently you will need to know how to use the command line.
 It is not advised for beginners.